oracle-livelabs/apex/apex-professional-hol2/1-installing-sample-tables/1-installing-sample-tables.md

 ## Introduction

 In this lab, you learn to install sample tables and views from Sample Datasets.
-This sample dataset collects customers, stores, products, and orders used to manage the shopping cart.
+This sample dataset has tables for  customers, stores, products, and orders that are used to manage the shopping cart.

 <!--
 Watch the video below for a quick walkthrough of the lab.